Sophie Buysse

 3. Are QTL underlying drought response traits and fitness similar in the current and future environments?
 Can we identify QTL for plasticity?

 The results from this project will be applicable in understanding the effect of assisted migration and improving crops for climate resiliency.
+To grow enough plants, this project requires growing and phenotyping ~3,500 plants over four time periods.
+The final growing season will be complete in May 2025!

 Check out the work I've presented thus far on this project!